 Instead of concentrating on set debates and well-worn arguments, can we exploit new ideas or surprising commonalities to better grasp the role of the humanities in the 21st century?

 We also make our data and tools available for others to use—both for the general purpose of promoting open, replicable research methods and for the specific purpose of inviting others to extend our mission of understanding how the world (including other nations) talks about and, in that talking, constructs an understanding of the humanities.

-We hope to use findings from WE1S to provide advocates for the humanities with strategies and materials for effective communication about the value of humanistic study and knowledge – with narratives, arguments, scenarios, and evidence that advance, rather than simply react to, public conversation on the place of the humanities in today’s world.
+Our ultimate goal is to provide advocates for the humanities with research-based materials and strategies for effective communication about the value of humanistic study and knowledge in today’s world—with evidence, arguments, narratives, and scenarios that advance, rather than simply react to, public conversation.